-We saw certificates showing that all authorised users who operate the laser and IPL machine had completed the Core of Knowledge training and had also completed training on how to use the laser and IPL machine.
+We saw certificates showing that the registered manager, who operated the IPL machine, had completed the Core of Knowledge training and had also completed training on how to use the IPL machine.
+We also found that the registered manager had completed additional qualifications in laser and IPL therapy and is qualified to deliver training courses in this field.